C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.todo.md

 **Status:** 🚧 PENDING APOLLO 11 EXPANSION

 - [ ] **Contextualize Apollo 11 more thoroughly in Section 1.c:**
-  - [ ] Add more detailed timeline of Apollo 11 software development (1965-1969)
+  - [ ] Add more detailed timeline of Apollo 11 software development (1965-1969) and how the error handling system (invented by Margaret Hamilton) was critical to the first mission on the moon
-  - [ ] Explain the significance of 36,000 lines of assembly code for 1969 computing standards
-  - [ ] Add paragraph on Apollo 11 as urgent preservation case study

 - [x] Learning objectives added
 - [x] All subsections (1.a, 1.b, 1.c) developed with content and exercises